-• A cash contribution on March 4, 2016 equal to 100% of the second 3% of compensation that participants contributed to the Plan.
+• A cash contribution on March 2, 2017 equal to 100% of the second 3% of compensation that participants contributed to the Plan.

-• A contribution of Company common stock equal to approximately 4% of each employee's annualized base salary as of December 31, 2015.
-On March 11, 2016, the contribution totaled 98,433 shares of Company common stock, with a total market price of approximately \$8,509,470 based on the closing price per share of Company common stock as of December 31, 2015.
+- A contribution of Company common stock equal to approximately 4% of each employee's annualized base salary as of December 31, 2016.
+On March 15, 2017, the contribution totaled 111,660 shares of Company common stock, with a total market price of approximately \$9,688,664 based on the closing price per share of Company common stock as of December 31, 2016. - In accordance with the terms of the Company's Extended Service Separation Program, a contribution on March 20, 2017 of 664 shares of Company common stock, with a total market price of approximately \$57,551 based on the closing price per share of Company common stock as of December 31, 2016.

 After their respective contributions into the Plan, the contributions in the form of Company common stock were then allocated to participants in units of the CCIC Unitized Common Stock Trust Fund.
 The employer securities contributions vest in the same manner as the Company's standard and annual discretionary cash matches.
 See "Vesting" below.
-Participants are able to sell such units and reinvest the proceeds into other Plan investment options at any time, even to the extent such amounts are unvested.
+Participants are generally able to sell such units and reinvest the proceeds into other Plan investment options at any time, even to the extent such amounts are unvested.

-The Company's discretionary contributions were \$15,507,566 (net of \$177,852 of forfeitures) and \$13,076,525 (net of \$69,633 of forfeitures) for the years ended December 31, 2016 and 2015, respectively.
+The Company's discretionary contributions were \$24,283,472 (net of \$74,670 of forfeitures) and \$15,507,566 (net of \$177,852 of forfeitures) for the years ended December 31, 2017 and 2016, respectively.